Generic Name: chlorpromazine (klor-PROE-ma-zeen)

 Brand Name: Thorazine

-Chlorpromazine suppositories is an antipsychotic.
+Chlorpromazine suppositories are an antipsychotic.
 It may increase the risk of death when used to treat mental problems caused by dementia in elderly patients.
 Most of the deaths were linked to heart problems or infection.
-Chlorpromazine suppositories is not approved to treat mental problems caused by dementia.
+Chlorpromazine suppositories are not approved to treat mental problems caused by dementia.
 Discuss any questions or concerns with your doctor.

 Treating certain mental or mood disorders (eg, schizophrenia), the manic phase of manic-depressive disorder, anxiety and restlessness before surgery, the blood disease porphyria, severe behavioral and conduct disorders in children, nausea and vomiting, and severe hiccups.
 It is also used with other medicines to treat symptoms associated with tetanus.
 It may be used for other conditions as determined by your doctor.

-Chlorpromazine suppositories is a phenothiazine.
+Chlorpromazine suppositories are a phenothiazine.
 Exactly how it works is not known.

 Do NOT use chlorpromazine suppositories if: